2017 Oklahoma Sooners football team

 The 2017 Oklahoma Sooners football team represented the University of Oklahoma in the 2017 NCAA Division I FBS football season, the 123rd season of Sooner football.
 The team was led by Lincoln Riley, who was in his first year as head coach, after the retirement of Bob Stoops in June 2017.
 They played their home games at Gaylord Family Oklahoma Memorial Stadium in Norman, Oklahoma.
 They are a charter member of the Big 12 Conference.

 Conference play began with a 49–41 win against Baylor in Waco, Texas and ended with a 59–31 win against West Virginia in Norman, Oklahoma.
 Oklahoma finished conference play with the best record in the conference with an 8–1 record.
 They went on to play TCU in the 2017 Big 12 Championship Game which they won 41–17 to win their twelfth Big 12 Championship and their third consecutive.

 Oklahoma was selected as the 2nd seed to play in the 2017 College Football Playoff and lost to the 3rd seed Georgia in the Rose Bowl.

 Sooners quarterback Baker Mayfield earned several national honors, including winning the school's sixth Heisman Trophy, distinguishing him as the best player in college football during the 2017 season.
 Mayfield threw for 4,627 yards and 43 passing touchdowns on the year, second in FBS in both categories.
 He broke his own NCAA FBS record for passing efficiency rating with a rating of 198.9.

-Previous season

-The Sooners finished the 2016 season 11–2, 9–0 in Big 12 play to win their 10th Big 12 Championship.
-By winning the conference championship Oklahoma was selected to play in the Sugar Bowl where they defeated Auburn 35–19.